freenas/freenas-docs/userguide/jails.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Creating a jail automatically starts the iocage configuration process
 for the %brand% system.
-Jail properties are also specified with the
+Jail properties can also be specified with the
 :command:`iocage create` command.

-In this example a new jail named *examplejail* is created.
+In this example a new jail named *examplejail* has been created.
 Additional
 properties are a manually designated IP address of *192.168.1.10*, a
 netmask of */24* on the *em0* interface, and using the FreeBSD
 11.1-RELEASE: